Welcome to our clinic

 Since 2003, Lorraine has been actively involved in lecturing and examining on the UCD undergraduate physiotherapy programme.
 She was involved in the establishment and accreditation of the Masters in Neuromusculoskeletal Physiotherapy at UCD in 2006 which was the first course in Ireland to be accredited by the International Federation of Orthopaedic Manipulative Therapy.
 Lorraine lectured, examined and tutored extensively on this MSc course until May 2018.
 She also lectures regularly on the Diploma in Musculoskeletal Medicine course which is run by the Irish College of General Practitioners and the Faculty of Sports & Exercise Medicine in the area of lower limb pathologies and biomechanics.
 Alongside Simon Coghlan she teaches on further education courses in medical acupuncture and dry needling.

 Lorraine's extensive career experience also includes a strong focus on complex sporting injuries.
 In 2003 Lorraine was Chief Medical Officer and lead physiotherapist with the touring Riverdance troupe in the US.
 She has also worked with the Irish swimming team as well as the Leinster rugby medical team.
 She continues to consult on behalf of Leinster Rugby.

 Lorraine supports a highly professional and experienced team with her strong clinical and management principles allowing Mount Merrion Physiotherapy & Health to continue to develop a dominant reputation for clinical excellence in the private physiotherapy sector.

 Simon Coghlan, Practice Principal

 Simon has over 20 years of experience as a physiotherapy clinician, educator and clinic owner.
-He dedicates three days a week to clinical practice treating clients balancing the rest of his time between lecturing, professional development, and supporting the management and development of the clinic and its team.
+He dedicates three days a week to clinical practice balancing the rest of his time between lecturing, professional development, and supporting the management and development of Mount Merrion Physiotherapy & Health.

 Simon graduated from the University of the Witwatersrand, South Africa in 2000 with an honours degree in Physiotherapy.
 His early career was focused on sports injury management with the provincial Natal Rugby Union before returning to the UK to pursue his interest in the field of medical acupuncture.

 Before relocating to Dublin in 2006, Simon gained extensive clinical experience in the NHS and private health sectors in the UK.